paulharter/fam/README.md

 cats_with_three_legs = db.view("animal_views/cat_legs", key=3)
 ```

-## String Formats

-The StringField can easiliy be extended to define strings of data in certain formats.
-Currently there are two in fam.string_formats, EmailField and DateTimeField.

 ## Write Buffer

 This is a context managed in-memory object buffer.
 Reads pass through it so the same Python object always represents same db doc,